athd33/MacGyver-Openclassroom/README.md

 Watch out!
 If you forget a item on the mapp, the gard won't let you out!

-**Installation:**
+**Installation with LINUX:**

 **Open your terminal and follow me:**

-    1) To download the project run :
+    1) To download the project run in your terminal the following command :

         git clone https://github.com/athd33/MacGyver-Openclassroom.git

-    2) Then, open the project with :
+    2) Then, enter into the project with :

         cd MacGyver-Openclassroom

-    3) Now, run the command line to build the executable :
+    3) Now, run the this command line to build the executable :

         python3 ./setup.py build